Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Comparative study: vs

 \subsection{Objective Comparison Under a Fixed Training Setup}

 We first examine \ar and \fm modeling paradigms under identical conditions.
-Each model trains for one million updates on the same dataset and backbone, and we report objective scores at latent frame rates of $25$ Hz, $50$ Hz, and $100$ Hz in \Cref{tab:exp1}.
+Each model trains for one million updates on the same dataset and similar backbone model, and we report objective scores at latent frame rates of $25$, $50$ and $100$ Hz in \Cref{tab:exp1}.

 Across the three frame rates, both modeling paradigms exhibit comparable performance, with a slight edge toward \ar in terms of FAD, PC, and CE, while CLAP and PQ scores remain similar between the two. \ar show less fluctuations as latent frame rate increases, overall and for FAD, PQ and CE in particular, compared to \fm, especially in the VAE-based latent representation case.
-This observation implies that \ar is more robust to the change in frame-rate.
 Interestingly, within the flow matching models, the EnCodec-based model consistently outperform VAE-based one on every metric.
+Note, while this observation shows a notable gap in performance, concluding that the EnCodec based space is better for generative modeling is not a direct conclusion.
+Within the reasonable exploration of training configurations done in this work, the quantized space (EnCodec based) proved to be better suited for modeling, and it serves to diminish the degrees of freedom in our experiments by using the same representation space for both modeling paradigms.
+As mentioned in \Cref{exp_setup:data} - to better observe subtle differences in performance - we perform the observed evaluations on a proprietary high-quality evaluation dataset (see~\Cref{apx:data_specs} for further details). \Cref{apx:exp1_musiccaps} contains the results of this experiment evaluated on the MusicCaps dataset~\citep{musiclm}, demonstrating a noisier and less concrete comparison that mainly serves to set a reference point for the trained model's performance.